Site Logo

 The Invalidity Pension is paid every four (4) weeks in advance.

-There are two (2) categories of an invalidity pension a person can receive:
+Below are the two (2) categories of an Invalidity Pension a person may receive:

-- IP – Invalidity Pension, for claimants who receive a Service Pension.
+• IP – Invalidity Pension, payable to claimants who are in receipt of a Service Pension.

-- NMIP – National Minimum Invalidity Pension, for those not receiving a Service Pension.
+• NMIP – National Minimum Invalidity Pension: Payable to claimants who are not in receipt of a Service Pension for those not receiving a Service Pension.

 Please click here for a Schedule of Benefits Rates.